-How to get the best rates for home improvement loans
+How to get the best home improvement loan rates

-6 ways to earn better home improvement loan rates
+5 ways to earn best home improvement loan rates

 How can you get a good rate on a home improvement loan?
-Here are six strategies that can help you lock in a lower interest rate.
+Here are five strategies that may help you lock in a lower interest rate.

-Shortening the length of the loan, or how long you have to pay it off, can help you get a better interest rates.
-While this will mean a higher monthly payment, it can mean fewer interest charges over the life of the loan — keeping the overall cost of the loan down.
+- Shorten your loan term length: Shortening the length of the loan, or how long you have to pay it off, may help you get lower interest rates.
+While this will likely mean a higher monthly payment, it may mean fewer interest charges over the life of the loan — keeping the overall cost of the loan down.

 How home improvement loan rates are calculated

-Lenders calculate home improvement loan rates using the information you provide in addition to other available data such as the estimated value of your home and your credit score to helps them get a complete view of your finances and assess your risk as a borrower.
-The lower your risk, the lower your interest rate will be.
+Lenders calculate home improvement loan rates using the information you provide in addition to other data such as your credit score to help them get an understanding of your finances.
+In general, if you have less existing debt and a higher credit score, you may be eligible for lower rates.

 Types of loans for home improvements

-There are three common types of home improvement loans: home equity loans, cash-out refinancing, and personal loans.
-Here’s how they work:
+Three common types of home improvement loans include home equity loans, cash out refinancing, and personal loans.